If you only read one page on our site, this should be it.

 Normal activity is difficult, although the person may still be able to walk on their own.
 At this stage, only advanced medications or descent can reverse the problem.
 It is important to get the person to descend before the ataxia reaches the point where they cannot walk on their own (which would necessitate a stretcher evacuation).
 Descending only 1,000 feet (300 m) will result in some improvement, and 24 hours at the lower altitude will result in a significant improvement.
-The person should remain at lower altitude until all the symptoms have subsided.
-At this point, the person has become acclimatized to that altitude and can begin ascending again.

 on to higher altitude while experiencing moderate AMS can lead to death.

 AMS results in an increase in the severity of the aforementioned symptoms

 Severe AMS requires immediate descent of around 2,000 feet (600 m) to a lower altitude.
 There are two serious conditions associated with severe altitude sickness; High Altitude Cerebral Edema (HACE) and High Altitude Pulmonary Edema (HAPE).
 Both of these happen less frequently, especially to those who are properly acclimatized.
 But, when they do occur, it is usually in people going too high too fast or going very high and staying there.
 In both cases the lack of oxygen results in leakage of fluid through the capillary walls into either the lungs or the brain.

 HAPE results from fluid build up in the lungs.
 This fluid prevents effective oxygen exchange.
 As the condition becomes more severe, the level of oxygen in the bloodstream decreases, which leads to cyanosis, impaired cerebral function, and death.
 Symptoms of HAPE include: